AmandeepSingh789/Infinite-Scroll/README.md

 # Infinite-Scroll
-A webpage with Infinite Scrolling
+A webpage with Infinite Scrolling and dog photos.

 ## Functionality
 * Fetches new photos every time the user scrolls towards the bottom of the page.